 “The original due date?”

 “Sure.
-We usually don’t find out a project is going to miss its launch date until the final launch review.
+We usually don’t find out a project is going to miss its launch date until we get close to the launch date.
 So at that point, the project team gets together and gives us a new estimate for the due date.”

 I looked at her for confirmation, “So more than 30% of the re-planned projects must still miss those revised due dates?”